Holding a Local Event

 Who do you want to reach—parents, coaches, athletes, healthcare providers?
 One or more of these?
 It is important to begin by identifying your audience because the audience will drive decisions about the type of information to share or present.

 The audience will determine how general or specific your message is and whether you focus on a single sport—such as baseball in the spring—or talk in broader terms about ways to prevent sports injuries.
 You may want to link your event to a specific theme, such as April’s National Youth Sports Safety Month, or to a local function that you can use to promote your event.

 3. Identify Potential Partners

 Consider teaming up with a local hospital, athletic training/physical therapy facility, school, sports organization, league, team association, or recreation and community center.
-You can also contact the STOP Sports Injuries campaign to find a local partner such as an orthopaedic surgeon or athletic trainer in your area.
+You can also contact STOP Sports Injuries to find a local partner such as an orthopaedic surgeon or athletic trainer in your area.
 Try reaching out to the mayor’s office or other local politicians who may be interested in the topic since it relates to youth programs.
 The more partners involved in the event, the further the messages will reach.